 Attack of the Mountain Parrots in Fiordland National Park

 Woke up before dawn to beat the crowds through Fiordland National Park to Milford Sound.
+This was going to be one of the highlights of our New Zealand road trip.
 Am starting to learn that no one in New Zealand wakes up until 9, even 10—nothing is open—and I’m an American anomaly… with a little bit of jet lag maybe.

 The curvy roads were a little frosty, but it was a special treat to have the landscape all to ourselves as the sun rose.
 Incredible peaks towering over countless ice blue, crystal clear lakes.
 Tetons sort of peaks, with the impressive jagged finishes.
 Winding rivers in glacial flatbeds.
 Alpine valleys and… random “Don’t feed the Kea” signs.
 (This, my friends, is foreshadowing.)